DataStax-Examples/switch-connection-csharp/README.md

 Additionally while this example uses environment variables to control which configuration is selected this could also be done via the use of configuration files or command line parameters.

-For clarities sake this sample does not contain any of the normal error handling process you would want to wrap around connecting to a cluster to handle likely errors that would occur.
+For clarity this sample does not contain any of the normal error handling process you would want to wrap around connecting to a cluster to handle likely errors that would occur.

 ## Setup and Running